mallikampatil/Netflix_Data_Analysis_Project/README.md

 # Netflix Data Challenge
+## Hypothesis
+How likely is it that a user will watch a show if they watch a certain show?

 1. Step 1: CLEAN THE DATA
 Ex: Remove any cases where someone left and did not keep watching